How to Dehydrate Noodles – Dehydrating Noodles, A Step-by-Step Guide

 After 8 to 10 hours, the noodles should be fully dehydrated.
 If not, let it go another 1 or 2 hours and check again.

 We have finished dehydrating a 12-ounce package of egg noodles.
-After about 15 minutes of cooling, we’ll get them into clear canning jars for conditioning.
+After about 15 minutes of cooling, we’ll get them into clear canning jars for the next step of equalizing and conditioning.

 Drying times will vary depending on your dehydrator.
 Refer to your dehydrator owner’s manual for recommended temperatures and times for dehydrating specific foods.
 Remember to use drying times as a guide.

 A close-up view of dehydrated noodles.
-We took the extra time layering and separating the cooked noodles so we don’t end up with blobs.
+We took the extra time to layer and separate the cooked egg noodles so we don’t end up with dried noodle blobs.
 These will hydrate nicely in any of our Dehydrator Chef recipes.

 Warm noodles still in the food dehydrator will feel somewhat tacky, and you may believe they need more drying time.
 Simply unplug the dehydrator and let everything cool down.
 Then check again to be sure.